spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

 Install from Package
 --------------------

-The simplest way to install SCT, installing an in-place, static version of a tested package release.
+The simplest way to install SCT is to use an in-place, static version of a tested package release.
 If you do not have any special circumstances, we recommend using this installation method.

 First, navigate to the `latest release <https://github.com/spinalcordtoolbox/spinalcordtoolbox/releases>`_, then download the install script for SCT (``install_sct-<version>_linux.sh``).
 Major changes to each release are listed in the :doc:`/dev_section/CHANGES`.